iraola/ParEval/drivers/README.md

 #                         Output JSON file containing the results.
 #   --scratch-dir SCRATCH_DIR
 #                         If provided, put scratch files here.
+#   --save-generated DIR   If provided, save each generated source code file to this directory.
 #   --launch-configs LAUNCH_CONFIGS
 #                         config for how to run samples.
 #   --problem-sizes PROBLEM_SIZES